driftluo/cita-cli/README.md

 ```
 it will install on `~/.cargo/bin/cita-cli`

-If you want to support both the secp256k1 and ed25519 algorithms, as follows and make sure clang version > 3.9
+If you want to support Secp256k1/Sm2/Ed25519 three algorithms at the same time, as follows and make sure clang version > 3.9

 ```bash
 $ sudo apt install clang